-NHS patients are offered the choice of attending our dance classes or a standard physiotherapy course as part of their treatment, giving them an alternative approach and element of control over their own healthcare pathway.
+NHS patients were offered the choice of attending our dance classes or a standard physiotherapy course as part of their treatment, giving them an alternative approach and element of control over their own healthcare pathway.

 Our research findings: